 In the good old days, a guy asked a girl to go steady and she wore his letterman jacket.
 When they broke up, she gave it back.
 But now, thanks to Facebook, Snapchat and other social media, it’s a different game with different rules.

 Teens are breaking up via Instagram. @cjkarl11 posted side-by-side photos—one with his girlfriend and one without—and added the trendy hashtag, #TransformationTuesday.
 That’s how he let his girlfriend know he was done with the relationship.

 Social media creates an alternate world where teens don’t interact face-to-face.
 From behind the comfort of their screen, they’ll say things they wouldn’t have the courage to say out loud and in person.
 On the one hand, it can be a confidence booster.
 On the other hand, it can also remove a much-needed filter.
 Social media encourages people to post without thinking, which can have huge implications.

-“Teens growing up in the digital culture tend to suffer an empathy deficit because their communication with one another is devoid of non-verbal communication,” says JC Shakespeare, a licensed professional counselor in Austin, Texas.
+“Teens growing up in the digital culture tend to suffer an empathy deficit because their communication is often devoid of non-verbal communication,” says JC Shakespeare, a licensed professional counselor in Austin, Texas.

 “Ending a relationship is much easier when you do it through changing a Facebook status or sending a text,” he says.
-“It’s much easier to discount or ignore the feelings of friends or romantic partners when the other person is absent from the conversation.
+“It’s much easier to ignore the feelings of a romantic partner when the other person is absent from the conversation.
 This is not the best way to break up.”

 Teens become detached when they are using social media.
 They are more likely to say things that they wouldn’t have the gall to say in real life.
 For shyer teens, this can sometimes be a good thing.
 Social media can make it easier to approach peers.
-But, it can also mean that teens more easily say something inappropriate, insulting, or hurtful.
+But, it can also mean that teens are more likely to say something inappropriate, insulting, or hurtful.

 “There is a certain amount of disinhibition that takes place online.
 The faceless nature of online communications encourages people to say or do things that they would not do in real life,” says Diana Graber, head of Cyberwise.